akaterra/apidog/readme.md

 @apiErrorRoot (group) {type} description
 ```

-Defines "root" type for error response.
+Defines "root" type for the error response.

-Used when response contains primitive value or array of **@apiError** definitions.
+Used when response contains primitive value, array of primitive values or array of **@apiError** definitions.

 Example:
 ```